abrantix/2wdrobot/Doc/assembly_instructions.md

 ![Cam](assembly/cam1.png)
 ![Cam](assembly/cam2.png)

-Slightly bend the pins of the Ultrasonic distance sensor by ~30° and insert it into the *SENSOR* connector
+Use the Stackable 4P long leg female header and insert it together with the Ultrasonic Sensor RCW-0001 into the *SENSOR* connector
 ![Cam](assembly/ultrasonic.png)

 Insert the OLED Display into the *DISPLAY* connector